DETAILED INSTRUCTIONS FOR A SUCCESSFUL HOME BUYING EXPERIENCE

-It's frequently assumed that any foreclosure must be a good buy and a chance for guaranteed profit.
+It's frequently assumed that any foreclosure must be a good buy and a chance for a guaranteed profit.
 This often isn't true.
-You have to be very careful about buying a REO if your intent is to make money off of it.
+You have to be very careful about buying an REO if your intent is to make money off of it.
 Even though the bank is usually anxious to offload it quickly, they are also motivated to get as much as they can for it.

 Look closely at the listing and sales prices of comparable homes in the neighborhood when making an offer on an REO.
 And factor in any repairs or upgrades necessary to prepare the house for resale or moving in.
 It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
-However there are also many REOs that are not good buys and not likely to turn a profit.
+However, there are also many REOs that are not good buys and not likely to turn a profit.

 Ready to make an offer?

-Most mortgage companies have staff dedicated to REO that you'll work with in buying REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Most mortgage companies have staff dedicated to REO that you'll work within buying REO property from them.
+Usually, the REO department will use a listing agent to get their REO properties listed on the local MLS.